theislab/single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 There exist other challenges that we do not focus upon here, such as "convergent" and "divergent" UMI collisions.
 We consider the case where the same UMI is used to tag two different pre-PCR molecules arising from the same gene, in the same cell, as a convergent collision.
 When two or more distinct UMIs arise from the same pre-PCR molecule, e.g., due to the sampling of multiple priming sites from this molecule, we consider this a divergent collision.
 We expect convergent UMI collisions to be rare and, therefore, their effect typically small.
 Further, transcript-level mapping information can sometimes be used to resolve such collisions{cite}`Srivastava2019`.
 Divergent UMI collisions occur primarily among introns of unspliced transcripts{cite}`technote_10x_intronic_reads`, and approaches to addressing the issues they raise are an area of active research{cite}`technote_10x_intronic_reads,Gorin2021`.

-% **TODO**: If needed, come up with a section name for the following two paragraphs.

 Given that the use of UMIs is near ubiquitous in high-throughput scRNA-seq protocols and the fact that addressing these errors improves the estimation of gene abundances, there has been much attention paid to the problem of UMI resolution in recent literature {cite}`Islam2013,Bose2015,Macosko2015,Smith2017,Srivastava2019,Kaminow2021,Melsted2021,He2022,calib,umic,zumis`.

 (raw-proc:graph-based-umi-resolution)=